 Private flood insurance is simply flood insurance on your home or business provided by a private company, backed in the traditional way by insurance companies, reinsurance providers, or Lloyd’s of London.
 Ratings agencies such as AM Best give a risk rating to these private companies.
-An A or A- rating is an indication of a very stable, well financed insurance business with substantial capacity to pay claims in virtually any event.
+An A or A- rating is an indication of a very stable, well-financed insurance business with a substantial capacity to pay claims in virtually any event.
 Compared with the approximately $30B debt of the NFIP, private solutions are generally very safe and secure options to a government insurance policy.

-We have been asked “Won’t the government bail me out with emergency funds if I’m uninsured or underinsured?”
+We have been asked, “Won’t the government bail me out with emergency funds if I’m uninsured or underinsured?”
 Few people realize that government emergency funds are loans that you must pay back, and are difficult to qualify for, with onerous paperwork requirements.
 It’s much safer to have an insurance policy, often covering up to $350,000 in losses for just a few hundred dollars a year.

-We created Neptune Flood to provide a solution to people who want an easy to understand, easy to purchase, safe, affordable, and flexible option to the NFIP.
+We created Neptune Flood to provide a solution to people who want an easy-to-understand, easy-to-purchase, safe, affordable, and flexible option to the NFIP.
 Where the NFIP is complicated, slow, paper-intensive, and in heavy debt, Neptune relies on advanced technology to make the process extremely easy for a consumer and takes the mystery out of deciding what coverages are best for you.
 Neptune is backed by Lloyd’s of London, the longest operating and most financially secure insurance organization on earth, AXA XL, the largest property and casualty insurer in the world, SwissRe, the 2nd largest reinsurer in the world, and other highly rated global reinsurers.